 A person commits aggressive driving (Class 1 misdemeanor) if, while speeding, the person commits at least two of the following violations:

 - Overtaking and passing another vehicle on the right by driving off the pavement or main traveled portion of the roadway

 - Following a vehicle too closely

 - Failure to yield the right-of-way

 The penalties upon conviction of an aggressive driving ticket (first offense) can include, up to 6 months in jail, $2,500.00 fine (with 84% surcharge), Traffic Survival School (TSS), and a possible 30-day suspension of driver's license.
 In addition, this is 8 points against your driver's license and can also cause a substantial increase in your insurance rates.
-If a person has a prior history of aggressive driving within a 24 month period, the penalty can include possible revocation of driving privileges for 1 year, in addition to the penalties associated with a first-time offense.Contact Our Tempe, Arizona Firm Today
+If a person has a prior history of aggressive driving within a 24 month period, the penalty can include possible revocation of driving privileges for 1 year, in addition to the penalties associated with a first-time offense.Contact Our Phoenix, Arizona Firm Today

 Attorney Trent Buckallew has handled all types of criminal traffic cases and understands the impact of facing jail time and losing the privilege to drive.
 It is important to seek out experienced legal counsel when facing these types of charges as the consequences can cause significant hardship following a conviction and the possibility of suspension/revocation of ones driving privileges.
 Reckless driving and aggressive driving are serious offenses, and if charged you should seek out competent legal representation.

 Contact a Phoenix criminal traffic lawyer if you have been charged with reckless or aggressive driving in Arizona.
 Schedule a free case evaluation today.